mgherghi/Warez/Tools.md

 ## File Searching utilities
 - [File Search Utility](https://anonym.to/?https://www.getlazarus.org/apps/filesearch/) - A portable and open source cross platform visual file search tool.
 - [Everything](https://anonym.to/?https://www.voidtools.com/) - Locate files and folders by name on Windows instantly.
+- [Recoll](https://anonym.to/?https://www.lesbonscomptes.com/recoll/) - Recoll finds documents based on their contents as well as their file names.

 **[`^        back to top        ^`](#)**